“How we spend our days is, of course, how we spend our lives.”

 So as you can infer, your time spent focusing inward and journaling doesn’t just help you — your mind is powerful and your thoughts create ripples in the world around you.
 When you bring clarity into your life, you bring the best of yourself into everything you do — you tend to treat yourself and others better, communicate more constructively, do things for the right reasons, and ultimately improve the world you’re living in.
 This is why journaling for a short time every day can actually make a significant real-world difference in your life.
-(Note: If you’re interested in starting a journaling practice sometime soon, check out our upcoming guided journal, “The Good Morning Journal”, which is being published by Penguin Random House.)
+(Note: If you’re interested in starting a journaling practice sometime soon, check out our guided journal, “The Good Morning Journal”, which was published by Penguin Random House.)

 - Do you check social media apps on your phone when you’re sitting in meetings, or when you’re spending time with family and friends?

 - Do you eat lunch at your desk, or while you’re on the run?

 - Is the TV often on in your home, even when you’re busy doing other things?